The Origins of the King’s German Legion 1803-04

 The reasons for attacking Hanover are pretty clear – not only would it be seen as the defence and recovery of a British territory but it would also link into the overall strategy of the new “Third Coalition”, made up of Great Britain, Austria, the Holy Roman Empire, the Russian Empire, Naples, Sicily and Sweden.
 Prussia initially remained undecided or neutral – and Napoleon continued to dangle the possibility of allowing a Prussian take-over of Hanover if she remained beyond the coalition.
 But it was hoped that British military intervention as a show of strength would press Prussia into the alliance – a major consideration in the diplomacy that ensued.
 In accordance with the aims of the alliance, Britain agreed to send an army to liberate Hanover and support the allied war in northern Europe, perhaps moving towards Holland or the Rhine in concert with Austrian and Russian operations.
 Ultimately, action to liberate Holland remained a major British strategic concern.

 “A number of regiments which are under orders for foreign service will embark at Portsmouth.
 The whole of the Hanoverian troops in this country will most probably be engaged in the expedition.
 The artillery, and six battalions of the German Legion, now encamped at Bexhill, have received orders to hold themselves in preparation to embark.”

-The British force was initially placed under General Sir George Don, but he was soon superseded by Sir William Shaw Cathcart, later 1st Viscount in overall command, though General Don remained with the army.
-Fully six thousand men of this army were derived from the King’s German Legion – just about their entire available force apart from two battalions based at Gibraltar and others still forming.
+The KGL element of the British force was initially placed under General Sir George Don, who was first sent to Berlin to negotiate with Prussia.
+Nearly six thousand men were derived from the King’s German Legion – just about their entire available force apart from two battalions based at Gibraltar and others still forming.
 Delayed by gales, but eventually leaving from Ramsgate for the mouth of the Elbe in November 1805, the expedition immediately came to grief amidst severe storms which scattered the transports – and did far more damage to the force than the French ever did.
 The KGL Hussars were driven onto the coast of Holland and the Heavy Dragoons forced to return to England (and never rejoined the force), while some of the 4th Line were driven ashore in northern Germany.
 Others of the KGL were assembled off Heligoland before proceeding to land.
-Despite these setbacks, on 18th and 19th November most of the British army was landed at Cuxhaven – receiving an ecstatic welcome by the local population who foresaw their liberation from French rule; it established magazines at Cuxhaven and Bremerlehe and then advanced via Dorum to Osterholz and thence into Bremen.
-Led by the 95th Rifles, it set up its head-quarters at Bremen and then occupied the city of Hanover.
+Despite these setbacks, on 18th and 19th November most of the British army was landed at Cuxhaven, receiving an ecstatic welcome by the local population who foresaw their liberation from French rule; it established magazines at Cuxhaven and Bremerlehe and then advanced via Dorum to Osterholz and thence into Bremen.
+Led by the 95th Rifles, it set up its head-quarters at Bremen and then marched to occupy the city of Hanover itself.
 A Prussian garrison there seemed at first unwilling to allow the British an entry but in the end did so and in fact the Prussians shortly afterwards withdrew from the state of Hanover.

 Needless to say, it was a source of great pleasure and pride to the officers and men of the KGL to be involved in what appeared to be the liberation of their own country.
 One obvious danger, however, was that men who had been away from home and family would take the opportunity to desert.
 Unsurprisingly, there were plenty of cases of such desertions – but it is also recorded that many who left did return (after a spot of illegal “home leave”) and in fact the KGL eventually benefitted because so many young Hanoverian men were impressed with their look and bearing that they flocked to join and recruitment into the KGL went up sharply!
 Actual recruiting offices were set up in Stade and Hanover.
-It has been said that the greatest effect of the campaign was to increase the size of the KGL!
+It has been said that the greatest effect of the Hanover campaign was to increase the size of the KGL!